jfgonzalez99/Minimum-Spanning-Tree/README.md

 Programming Assignment 1 for CS 124

-*Carlos Robles and Justin Gonzalez*
+*Justin Gonzalez and Carlos Robles*

 This project uses Prim's algorithm to construct the minimum spanning trees of randomly generated complete graphs in order to estimate a function that describes the expected MST size for a complete graph of size `n` and dimension `d`.
 We discuss our findings in `writeup.pdf`.